 Vacuum bags are a favorite long-term storage option among cruisers.
 Even if you don’t deflate the bags, they protect items from water and mold.
 Use them in the bottom of cabinets, under berths, and any storage area that isn’t opened often.
 When in doubt – bag it!

-NOTE: Using vacuum sealed bags can be a little tricky without a standard vacuum cleaner.
-I use our handheld Dyson with the attachment removed to suck out the majority of the air.
-Then, finish with the hand pump attachment included with the SpaceSaver bags.
+NOTE: Using vacuum seal bags can be a little tricky without a standard vacuum cleaner.
+We use our handheld Dyson with the attachment removed to suck out most of the air.
+Then, finish with the hand pump attachment included with the SpaceSaver bags above.

 Small and large – these Scout brand bins are great for storing extra kitchen gear, food, tools, and more.

 - Holds 80lbs

 - Bin and lid are collapsible

 - Bin is stackable